Predictez/Orbona/README.md

 <b> Buyer of Last Resort:</b> 33% of Orbona tokens will be allocated to the buyer of last resort facility, to be minted when necessary.

+### Token Utility :

+1. Governance Token - Token Holders can take part in the Governance of the Orbona Ecosystem
+2. Tipping Token - Token holders can tip art and NFT holders
+3. Buyer of last resort - Token is used as UBI for NFT artist and sellers.

 ## Roadmap:

    <b> Q2 2023: </b> Orbona token launch, initial marketing and promotion.